djupudga/brails/README.md

 ```

 The above command inserts overrides defined in the `overrides.yaml` file
-into the target YAML files using the EJS template language.
+into the target YAML files using the EJS or Handlebars template language.

 You can omit the `-d` flag, but then brails expects a `data.y(a)ml` to reside
 in the same directory where it is executed.
 Thus, a minimal command would be: